naseridev/cortex/README.md

 - **Search Functionality**: Search entries by name or description with regex support
 - **Export Capability**: Export all passwords to plain text with security verification
 - **Password Validation**: Built-in checks to prevent weak passwords and information leakage
+- **Clipboard Security**: Copy passwords directly to clipboard with automatic clearing

 ## Security Architecture